 Individual counseling is a cooperative venture between the client and the counselor.
 The focus is on clarifying the concern, exploring options that may become evident to address the concern, and formulating realistic goals that can provide direction.
-Students interested in using Tuttleman Counseling Services (TCS) for the first time or when in need of immediate assistance can access the Walk-In Clinic here at TCS Monday - Friday, from 10 AM to 1:30 PM.
-No appointment is necessary.
+Students interested in using Tuttleman Counseling Services (TCS) for the first time or when in need of immediate assistance can register for services here Monday - Friday, from 10 AM to 1:30 PM.

 Confidentiality is maintained in accordance with all applicable laws and regulations.
 Except for the counselors at TCS, no Temple faculty, staff or administrator has any access to student counseling records without written permission from the client, or in emergency situations as prescribed by law.